veeso/leaktracer/README.md

 ## Debug only

 The `LeaktracerAllocator` is meant to be used in debug mode only, as it uses the `backtrace` crate to get the call stack, which is not available in release mode and it's extremely slow and expensive.
-Therefore, it is recommended to use this library only in debug mode, to trace memory allocations and leaks during development.
+Therefore, it is not possible to use it in release mode.

 ## Support the developer

-If you like **maybe-fut**, please consider a little donation 🥳
+If you like **leaktracer**, please consider a little donation 🥳

 [![ko-fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/veeso)
 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.me/chrisintin)